Skip to main content

 notte = NotteClient()

-name="My Scraping Workflow",
+name="My Scraping Flow",

-description="A workflow for scraping the web"
+description="A flow for scraping the web"

 )